zyedidia/micro/README.md

 You can install directly with `go get` (`go get -u github.com/zyedidia/micro/cmd/micro`) but this isn't recommended because it doesn't build micro with version information which is useful for the plugin manager.

+### MacOS terminal

+If you are using MacOS, you should consider using [iTerm2](http://iterm2.com/) instead of the default Mac terminal.
+The iTerm2 terminal has much better mouse support as well as better handling of key events.
+The newest versions also support true color.

 ### Linux clipboard support

 On Linux, clipboard support requires the 'xclip' or 'xsel' commands to be installed.